 These traits capture the essence of someone who makes others feel at home—warm, safe, and accepted.

-Whether you’re writing a character sketch, describing someone in a tribute, or trying to capture compassionate traits in everyday writing, having a list of expressive words matters.
+If you’re writing homes abbreviation character sketch, describing someone in a tribute, or trying to capture compassionate traits in everyday writing, having a list of expressive words matters.

 1. Compassionate